-The reason for shocking the vegetables in an ice batch is to stop them from cooking while also locking in their bright color.
+The reason for shocking the vegetables in an ice bath is to stop them from cooking while also locking in their bright color.
 This method also gives a nice crunch to them as well, you'll see.

-Fava beans are bit of a pain but they are so worth it.
+Fava beans are a bit of a pain but they are so worth it.
 If you are lucky enough to find frozen and peeled fava beans- great!
 But most likely, you'll only see them in their shells.
 To remove the edible part of the beans, open the pod and remove the beans.
 The outer shell is tough and is not edible.
 After it has been cooked, you can rather easily remove this outer shell by piercing it delicately and then peeling.
 What you'll find inside is a bright green fava bean that is buttery and delicious!

 Allergies!
 Because the pesto itself is gluten-free- you can absolutely use gluten free pasta to go all the way.
 If you want to make this soy free, use chickpea miso.
 To make this sugar free, use agave.
 To make nut free, use sunflower seeds (not sure it will be quite as good or pretty, but you get the idea...) or you can remove the nuts altogether.
 Ok, are y'all happy now!?

 The pasta makes for a nice cold salad the next day, but I do prefer it hot if you decide to use orecchiette.
-If you do want to to serve it as a cold salad, I would recommend using bowtie, rotini (spirals), or penne noodles, as the orecchiette tends to stick together.
+If you do want to serve it as a cold salad, I would recommend using bowtie, rotini (spirals), or penne noodles, as the orecchiette tends to stick together.
 I actually don't mind this texture when it is served hot, but when served cold, it can be a bit overwhelming, so try the other varieties.